Start a ClojureScript App from Scratch

 screenshot of time dive app

 Before we jump over to the next section I want to draw your attention to the fact that we have zero dependencies.
 Think about this: our files are being watched, code is recompiled on save, we are greeted with a browser repl and all of this with zero dependencies.
 Yes, we are still missing a few niceties, but we are not done yet.
-We will get you to hero toolchain status soon.

 Setup a ClojureScript Toolchain